kuddai/jupytext.nvim/README.md

 This plugin uses the [`plenary.nvim` test framework](https://github.com/nvim-lua/plenary.nvim/blob/master/TESTS_README.md).
 Tests are organized in `tests/*_spec.lua` files, and can be run by executing the `./run_tests.sh` script.
 This also happens automatically on GitHub Actions with each push.

+To run just a single test file during development, it may be helpful to use the `:PlenaryBustedFile %` command from inside the Neovim session editing the test file.

 <!-- panvimdoc-ignore-end -->